Sociology of Environment, Ecology

 The broader strokes of Steward's overall project and emphasis on evolutionary change, however, have directly and continually shaped cultural ecology.
 Metaphors from evolutionary biology, such as 'adaptation,' have frequently been drawn on by cultural ecologists to describe the processes linking cultures and their environments.
 On the conceptual as well as methodological level, cultural ecology has consistently reflected an effort to fuse both the ideas and the approaches of natural and social sciences.

 Steward also moved cultural ecology into 'middle range' (Merton) research and theory where it has tended to remain.
 Cultural ecological studies tend to focus on specific cultures and frequently on specific facets of culture in specific environments. - Cultural Ecology, Catherine Marquette indiana.edu/~wanthro/cultural-eco.htm

 model ecosystems and the dynamics of biocultural evolution. - Geiger G. -

 Using a well-known mathematical model frequently applied in theoretical population dynamics, certain ecological mechanisms are investigated that are inherent in the organic evolution of cultural capacities in man.
 Culture is argued to involve ecological interactions exhibiting analogies to the interaction of chemical species in autocatalytic biomolecular reactions.
-In the model, biocultural evolution proceeds by more and more broadening ecological niches and, thus, releasing competitive selection pressure on the populations involved.

 The Cultural Ecology of the Corporation: Explaining Diversity in Work Group Responses to Organizational Transformation - Marietfa L. Baba, Wayne State University